JeffMcClintock/VST3_MIDI_extension/README.md

 Add the contents of this repo to you plugin project.
 Ensure the 2 header files are in the projects include paths.

-Implement the IProcessMidiProtocol inteface in you Processor class:
+Implement the IProcessMidiProtocol interface in you Processor class:

 ```cpp
 #include "ivstmidiump.h"